 The American Bar Association's Code of Professional Responsibility provides: "A lawyer should maintain high standards of professional conduct and should encourage fellow lawyers to do likewise.
 He should be temperate and dignified, and shall refrain from all illegal and morally reprehensible conduct.
 Because of his position in society, even minor violations of law by a lawyer may tend to lessen public confidence in the legal profession.
 Obedience to law exemplifies respect for law.
 To lawyers especially, respect for the law should be more than a platitude."

 A similar moral responsibility rests upon the Pepperdine law student in every aspect of law school life.
 The Academic Honor Code, administered by elected student representatives, is a central part of the culture of the law school.
 The theme of the honor system is that the integrity of the lawyer is the basis of our legal system.
 The Student Code of Conduct governs non-academic behavior.
-Both the Academic Honor Code and the Student Code of Conduct are in the Academic Catalog under regulations on the law school web site, and all students are required to be familiar with them.

 All students of the School of Law owe a continuing duty to report in writing to the Dean of the School of Law any conviction, guilty plea or plea of nolo contrendere (no contest to the charge), except regarding minor traffic offenses.
 The report must be made within 14 days of the conviction or plea.
 The university reserves the right to dismiss a student, after reasonable notice and an opportunity to be heard, who has been convicted or pled guilty or nolo contrendre to an offense other than a minor traffic violation, or who fails to notify the School of Law of a conviction or plea as described above.